-The Gerontology Multidiscipline, Ontario College Graduate Certificate program is offered on a part-time basis through the School of Social & Community Services.
+The Gerontology Multidiscipline, Ontario College Graduate Certificate program is offered on a part-time basis through the Faculty of Social & Community Services.
 Courses are scheduled in the evenings to accommodate students who are working in the field.

 The population of persons 65 years of age and older is increasing at a significant rate.
 The aging of Canada's baby boom generation is resulting in a growing demand for highly trained staff, possessing a holistic understanding of the aging process and the skills required to work effectively with older adults.